akramulratul/bookshare/server/README.md

 ## Application

-> _BookXchanger is a website where a person can buy or sell his books.
+> _Book Changer is a website where a person can buy or sell his books.
 Every year we see that if a student wants to buy second-hand books he has to ask everyone whether they have books or not.
 Similarly, if a person wants to sell his old books he has to ask everyone and search for buyers.
-So we try to create a platform where a person can buy or sell his second-hand books without any difficulty._ > _So we try to make a BookXchanger website with almost all the features which can resolve all the problems the buyers or sellers face while buying or selling a book._
+So we try to create a platform where a person can buy or sell his second-hand books without any difficulty._ > _So we try to make a Book Changer website with almost all the features which can resolve all the problems the buyers or sellers face while buying or selling a book._

 ## Future scope